-When will I see a psychologist?
+When will I see a Psychologist?

-The psychologist is part of the team who you will meet routinely when you attend cleft clinics, such as the new baby clinic who will be happy to talk about any concerns, worries or questions you may have.

-Meeting you and your child at these clinics also gives us a chance to check how you all are and to talk about how you can support your child through normal events such as starting school.
+We are part of the team who you will meet routinely when you attend cleft clinics, such as the New Baby Clinic.
+We are happy to talk about any concerns, worries or questions you may have at these times.
+Meeting you and your child at these clinics also gives us a chance just to check how you all are and to talk about how you can support your child through normal events such as starting school.
 We can also talk about ways to prevent potential difficulties and to promote positive self-esteem, confidence and coping.